 Monumental Installation by Barry Fellman Recreates Icon Pearl Paint

 MIAMI – Center for Visual Communication is pleased to present the installation Art Store, a monumental life size recreation of the now shuttered Pearl Paint main store.
-Art Store, which is currently on view at the Center’s main gallery located in Miami’s Wynwood Art District, has received funding to remain open to the public during the upcoming Art Basel Miami Beach and through the end of 2016.
+Art Store is currently on view at the Center’s main gallery located in Miami’s Wynwood Art District.

 Art Store recreates, using original art materials, the central core of the last remaining Pearl Paint Art Supply Store.
 The installation is comprised of four complete aisles from Pearls largest store including the art products, display cases and store fixtures, all rescued from the company’s liquidators.
 Fellman’s installation pays homage to this icon of the art community which supplied both the famous and novice artist with their canvas, paint and brushes from 1933, when it opened the first of 25 nationwide stores, until 2014 when its last store closed.

 The installation provokes questions about the availability of art supplies, how they are purchased, and how their use is changing as artists adopt digital technology and new forms of presentation.
 Art Store extends Duchamp’s seminal “Readymades”, sourced from consumer culture, to a collection of mass produced objects actually used to create art.